Steve Rachmad (Life and Death // Amsterdam)

 Mentioning releases, remixes or labels on which Steve Rachmad has shown his craftsmanship, or boasting about clubs and festivals on which he has left his mark, would just make for another list of names, places and brands….
-Let’s not go there.
-Feel free to visit the usual channels such as Discogs, Soundcloud or Beatport, and take your pick from the numerous productions and dj-sets, which resulted from polishing a one of a kind talent for over two decades.
+Let’s not do that.
+Feel free to visit the usual channels such as Discogs, Soundcloud or Beatport and take your pick of the numerous productions and DJ sets, which are the result of more than two decades of dedication, sweat, and the polishing of a one of a kind talent…

 STERAC (Klockworks, Delsin // Amsterdam)